nagasaichaitanya/nagasaichaitanya/README.md

 # 💫 About Me:
-I am Currently working as a Senior Software Engineer based in USA TX
+👋 Hi there!
+I’m a Senior Software Engineer based in Texas, USA, with over 12 years of experience building scalable backend systems.
+I specialize in Java (8–17+), Spring Boot, and microservices, with strong hands-on experience in distributed systems, event-driven architectures, and cloud-native development.
+I enjoy designing reliable systems, solving real-world problems, and continuously learning modern technologies.

 ## 🌐 Socials: